 The site presents the latest news from the U.S. Department of Health and Human Services Office of Research Integrity and introduces a "Training Wizard" to determine RCR training requirements; a "Faculty Toolkit" that provides informal RCR instruction strategies, tracking forms, grant template language, and guidance for tailoring RCR instruction for various research roles; and an "Ask the Expert" e-mail feature for convenient access to institutional contacts who can address RCR questions.

 RCR Training for Research Trainees and Early Career Investigators

 In compliance with updated federal and institutional requirements, the required RCR curriculum is designed for research trainees, including physician fellows, postdoctoral fellows, and training grant fellows, and early career investigators such as mentored K awardees, K12 scholars, senior fellows, and career award recipients.
 The training includes structured online RCR education through the Collaborative Institutional Training Initiative (CITI); learner-centered, interactive workshop sessions facilitated by research faculty and administrators; and access to the RCR internal Web site.

-Research trainees and early career investigators are required to complete online CITI education and two interactive workshop sessions as outlined in the CHOP Research RCR Training Policy and Plan.
-RCR Session 1 includes training modules on Authorship and Publication Practices, Collaborative Science, Peer Review, Mentoring and RCR Session 2's modules include Data Sharing and Ownership, Research Misconduct, Conflicts of Interest, and Intellectual Property.
+Research trainees and early career investigators are required to complete online CITI education and two, four-hour interactive workshop sessions as outlined in the CHOP Research RCR Training Policy and Plan.
+RCR Session 1 includes training modules on Authorship and Publication Practices, Collaborative Science, Peer Review, Mentoring and RCR Session 2’s modules include The Researcher in Society, Data Management – Acquisition, Sharing and Ownership, Research Misconduct, Conflicts of Interest, Intellectual Property, and Research Safety.